AdrianCGallo/starter-academic/content/publication/20_Matosziuk_PyC_GRSM/index.md

 ---

 #### TLDR
 This paper was built on a new method that was developed by Dr. Matosziuk.
-The Benzene Polycarboxylic Acid (BPCA) method allows us to determine the *quantity* and *quality* of pyrogenic carbon.
+The Benzene Polycarboxylic Acid (BPCA) method allows us to determine the *quantity* and *quality* of **pyrogenic carbon**.
 This method was later expanded to include NEON sites, you can see a [conference poster](https://twitter.com/AdrianCGallo/status/1082319604070834180) summarizing the work, or you can {{% staticref "TalksPubs/Matosziuk_2020_GRSM_PyC.pdf" "newtab" %}}download the PDF{{% /staticref %}}.